Nomad-Media/samples-js/live-channel/Readme.md

 > 📘 Note
 >
-> For more information about the API calls used go to [Stops a Broadcast](ref:post_admin-liveoperator-liveoperatorid-stop)
+> For more information about the API call used go to [Stops a Broadcast](ref:post_admin-liveoperator-liveoperatorid-stop)

 ## Get Completed Segments